 Our Little Dips explore a theme of Feldenkrais learning, then illustrate it with one or more lessons.
 They always include at least one free lesson.
 Most Little Dips are first published in our newsletter.

 People often wonder why Feldenkrais lessons have such a profound calming effect on an anxious mind, why they can even lighten painful emotional states.
-It’s tempting to think that working directly with our own thoughts or emotions – not the body – would be the fastest way to change them.
+It’s tempting to think that working directly with our own thoughts or emotions – not the body – would be a faster way to change them.
+But most people experience something very different: if you’re like me, when you think about how you’d like to change your thoughts or feelings, you usually just get stuck in anxious loops.

 So why does Feldenkrais help our mental state?